Vinaykumarkajjapu2311/MovieRecommandationSystem/README.md

 # MovieRecommandationSystem
 This is a Movie Recommendation System using Machine Learning Techniques

-You can check my Movie Recommendation System (Deployed through Streamlit): https://movierecommandationsystem-pbqw3tsqitajsufxvtrmrz.streamlit.app/
+You can check my Movie Recommendation System (Deployed using Streamlit): https://movierecommandationsystem-pbqw3tsqitajsufxvtrmrz.streamlit.app/

-You can check my Movie Recommendation System (Deployed through Render): https://movierecommandationsystem.onrender.com
+You can check my Movie Recommendation System (Deployed using Render): https://movierecommandationsystem.onrender.com